Why it matters

 Without other treatment options available, Lisa is hopeful the surgery got everything.
 “It’s always in the foreground, but I just try to carry on,” Lisa says.

-Why sign up to Move your butt?
+Why sign up to Move Your Butt?

 Every day, on average